Live commercial pilots to find a people and planet friendly growth model

 This group is called ERA - the "ecosystem regeneration alliance" - and they are responsible for ensuring that every aspect of the Good Growth Company is regenerative from the get-go.
 Not just what we do in Mongolia, Patagonia, Cambodia or Scotland, but how the chain operates from end to end.

-The aim is first to arrest degradation, and then to reverse it.
+The aim is first to arrest degradation, and then to reverse it, to build resilience and the capability to address climate change and species extinction .
 Monitoring outcomes is a critical challenge, and we are combining satellite monitoring with on ground verification to ensure that we know in depth the state of the rangeland.
 Much of the work we will undertake in Deluun builds upon the work done in the South Gobi Cashmere Project.

 Our key partners in ERA are the Altai Institute, the Wildlife Conservation Society, the Wildlife Friendly Enterprise Network, the Natural Capital project from Stanford University, NASA, and the Good Economy.